Lesley Nicol (actress): Theatre work

 On stage, Nicol co-starred as "Rosie" in the original West End production of the international hit musical Mamma Mia! and originated the role of Kath in the Madness Musical Our House in the West End.
 She starred as Auntie Annie in East is East at London's Royal Court Theatre and later reprised her role in the BAFTA Best British Film Award-winning version of the play, also titled East Is East, as well as the film sequel, West is West.

 Nicol wrote an original musical about her life and career with pop music songwriter Mark Mueller titled How the Hell Did I Get Here?
 The well-received show opened Off-Broadway in New York City in April 2022 and was nominated for an Off-Broadway Alliance Award after just 10 performances.
-She and Mueller first performed it in 2017 at her alma mater, London's Guildhall School of Music and Drama, followed by a show in Hong Kong at that city's historic Fringe Club theater.
+She and Mueller first performed it in 2017 at her alma mater, London's Guildhall School of Music and Drama, followed by a show in Hong Kong at that city's historic Fringe Club theatre.
 In March 2022, the musical had its first, fully-staged performance in Chicago.
-The musical is directed by Luke Kernaghan and produced by Pemberley Productions.
-The show's North American tour in the summer of 2022 was postponed to a due to a "deep personal bereavement."
+The show's North American tour in the summer of 2022 was postponed to a due to the death of her husband, reported as a "deep personal bereavement."

 Personal life

 Nicol married David Heald in 2007, whom she first met in 2003.
 He died in May 2022, aged 76.

-Unlike her Downton Abbey character, Mrs Patmore, Nicol is a vegan and not a good cook.
+Unlike her Downton Abbey character, Mrs Patmore, Nicol is a vegan and, by her own admission, is a "terrible" cook.